Jim Moir: Published work and exhibitions

-In 2010, a selection of Reeves' paintings were displayed at the Saatchi Gallery, London as part of an exhibition by charity The Art of Giving.
+In 2010, a selection of Moir's paintings were displayed at the Saatchi Gallery, London as part of an exhibition by charity The Art of Giving.
 He was also a judge for the charity's open art competition.

-In 2012, Reeves took part in the Illuminating York festival.
+In 2012, Moir took part in the Illuminating York festival.
 His illuminations, known as "Wonderland", were projected across a number of historic buildings including the Yorkshire Museum, St Mary's Abbey, and the ten-acre site of York Museum Gardens.

 Filmography

 Television

-Reeves has appeared without Mortimer on a number of British television shows, primarily game shows, poll programmes and charity telethons.
+Moir has appeared without Mortimer on a number of British television shows, primarily game shows, poll programmes and charity telethons.
 These include: